Estates General of 1593: Abortive efforts

 There had been desires in the ligueur camp for the convoking of an Estates General since at least 1591 when it had been first planned for one to meet.
 Mayenne made several abortive plans during this period for Estates, proposing variously Paris, Melun and Orléans to host them, but always cancelling them before the plans could advance significantly.
 In June 1592 summons had even gone out for the hosting of an Estates, to be held at Reims, with some elections held and even a couple of delegates arriving in the city before Mayenne decided to cancel it.
 He reasoned that it was too close to the border with the Spanish Nederland and therefore the Spanish commander the duca di Parma would be able to easily impose himself on it by force of arms.
-España, keen to see an arrangement involving the Infanta endorsed by the ligue pushed Mayenne to convoke it.
+Spain, keen to see an arrangement involving the Infanta endorsed by the ligue pushed Mayenne to convoke it.
 An exchange is reported involving Mayenne and the ligueur mayor of Paris in November of that year, in which Mayenne frustratedly asked La Chapelle Marteau what the people wanted, and the mayor replied that they desired a king.

 Mayenne was also under pressure from the Parlement which urged Mayenne to seek Henri's conversion so that he could become their king, and if he would not convert to proceed with the election of an alternate king.
 Mayenne rebuffed the Parlement, arguing that conversion was not sufficient for Henri to have a right to the throne, and that Papal approval was also required.
 He therefore reluctantly conceded to the alternate proposal (and that of the Spanish) to convoke the Estates.
 To this end in the Autumn of 1592 he gave permission for elections to take place.
 In December of that year, Mayenne invited the Catholic princes who had rallied to Henri to attend the Estates, as observers.
-He was relieved also, to learn of the death of Parma, which he felt made the chance that España would dominate the Estates, less likely.
+He was relieved also, to learn of the death of Parma, which he felt made the chance that Spain would dominate the Estates, less likely.